 Neighbors Helping Neighbors

 Hey there Brooklyn!
-We are the North Brooklyn Angels and we're your neighbors.
-We have come together to form a hyper-local, grassroots organization to address the many needs that exist in our own backyard: hunger, poverty, homelessness and housing instability.
+We are the North Brooklyn Angels, a volunteer-powered, hyper-local, grassroots non-profit that organizes direct action projects to address the many needs that exist in our own backyard: hunger, poverty, homelessness & housing instability.

 Bringing a Busload of Help

-We have built a custom food truck complete with office space that will operate as a mobile soup kitchen.
-Thanks to the generous donations and support of The Episcopal Diocese of Long Island and Norm & Elaine Brodsky our Angelmobile will be able to bring healthy meals and resources right to the places they are most needed.
-We will start out by serving lunch at five sites around North Brooklyn and hope to eventually expand to more meals.
-In addition to feeding people, our office area will furnish space for local groups to provide health services, housing counseling, and a new opportunity to showcase the great social justice programming that exists in our community.
+In order to address the meal gap which exists in our neighborhood, we have built a custom food truck complete with office space that operates as a mobile soup kitchen.
+Thanks to the generous donations and support of the Episcopal Diocese of Long Island and Norm & Elaine Brodsky we built our Angelmobile and have the ability to bring healthy meals and community resources right to the places they are most needed.
+Since July 2017, we are serving a hot lunch Monday through Friday at five sites around North Brooklyn.
+In addition to feeding people, our office area regularly hosts reps from local city council offices, housing counsellors, and healthcare advocates and our community table distributes information & flyers in addition to free clothes, books, toys, and personal hygiene products.

-Stop by and say hello when you see us out in the neighborhood.
-We look forward to hearing all your ideas about how neighbors can help neighbors.
+Stop by and say hello at our kitchen or when you see us out in the neighborhood.
+We look forward to hearing all your idea about how neighbors can help neighbors.

 How Can You Help?